ruijarimba/azure-pipelines-guidelines/guidelines/general/do-documentation.md

 Stage and job templates should ideally include:

 - A brief description of what the stage or job does
-- Any information that might be used outside of the context of template, such as output variables, artifacts, and other
+- Any information that might be useful outside of the context of the template, such as output variables, artifacts, and other

 Example: